 Campaign strategy group

-Advocates4U is run by a campaign strategy group co-ordinated by Article 39.
-Members of the group:
+Advocates4U is run by a campaign strategy group co-ordinated by Article 39:

-- Brigid Robinson, Managing Director, Coram Voice, and Co-Chair National Children’s Advocacy Consortium
+- Brigid Robinson, Managing Director, Coram Voice and Coram Group Young People’s Programmes

 - Jenny Clifton, Article 39 Expert Panel

 - Jon Fayle, Co Vice-Chair, NAIRO

 - Joshua Williams, Head of Policy and Communications, NYAS